 According to the Advisory, officials tied to the Central Bank of Iran, in particular, are being deployed to move money internationally to finance terrorism through Dubai and other cities in the United Arab Emirates.
 The Advisory provides examples including of an Iranian airline that moved money to Canada through Germany to finance terrorism.
 All Iranian foreign nationals use third parties and third party countries to move money – they have to because it is near impossible to export money in any form from Iran directly to another foreign financial institution except to Dubai and a handful of other countries whose banks deal with Iranian funds.

-Enter Bitcoin – Bitcoin and other digital currencies allow for the movement of funds from Iran to anywhere in the world because they are decentralized and are outside of the formal financial system.
+Enter Bitcoin – Bitcoin and other digital currencies could allow for the movement of funds from Iran to anywhere in the world because they are decentralized and are outside of the formal financial system.
 The Advisory estimates that at least $3.8 million is exiting Iran through Bitcoin annually using digital currency exchanges.

 And that brings us to so-called sovereign initial coin offerings (“SOV“); they are ICOs issued by a government.
 A SOV is a new digital currency issued off an existing or a new Blockchain by a government agency.
 Venezuela is an example of a country that issued a SOV called the Petro coin for sanctions avoidance on the NEM Blockchain, that can be bought with NEM coins.
 Here, you can read how millions of dollars of stolen NEM coin were allegedly traced and traded at a Vancouver digital currency exchange.
 That means that the Petro coin from Venezuela apparently issued for US sanctions avoidance, can be bought with NEM at a Vancouver digital currency exchange without visibility because that exchange trades NEM.
 If you can buy the Petro coin in Vancouver with NEM for sanctions avoidance, you will likely be able to buy an Iranian SOV.

 The Advisory suggests that banks and foreign digital currency exchanges monitor IP addresses and engage in Blockchain tracing to ascertain the origin of digital currency trades from Iran, although the latter is harder to do than the Advisory suggests.
-No Blockchain identifies the origination of a transaction – only IP tracing can do that and with Iran’s heavy use of VPNs countrywide, such tracing is difficult.